Michael J. Cramer Concurrent Associate Professor of the Practice

 My research is based in the ecology and behavior of small mammals, especially deer mice (genus Peromyscus), and I am keenly interested in the differences between the white-footed deer mouse (Peromyscus leucopus) and the woodland deer mouse (Peromyscus maniculatus gracilis).
+My current work focuses on how climate change may affect wild populations of these species and their interactions.
 My master’s work in Texas addressed the impact of habitat heterogeneity on a semi-arid small mammal community, and my dissertation work investigated the effects of a common parasite (bot fly) on the reproductive behavior of white-footed deer mice.
 Currently, I study the foraging ecology of seed predators, especially deer mice and chipmunks.
 I am also interested in how mice, which are common prey for a variety of predators, alter their foraging behavior in the presence of predators.
 Finally, I am interested in parasite-host relationships, especially those between small mammals and ectoparasites, such as ticks, which are vectors for a variety of diseases.

 - Assistant Director, UNDERC-East 2007-Present

 - Adjunct Assistant Professor, University of Cincinnati 2005-2006

 - Ph.D., University of Cincinnati 2006

 - M.S, Texas Tech University 1998